8 Things to Know Before You Publish Your First YouTube Video

 Looking to level up your video graphics on YouTube?
 Watch our free video tutorial with Over’s Matt Riley: Finding Your Brand Voice Through Aesthetic and Design

-YouTube Tips #5: Add Pop-up Cards to Optimize for Clicks and Traffic
+YouTube Tips #5: Add Pop-up Cards and Video Chapters to Optimize for Clicks and Traffic

 The great thing about YouTube is that you can add clickable video elements, such as cards and end screens, to drive as much traffic as possible from your videos.